 Besides, it’s a great way to make a good first impression.
 If you’ve been making videos without an intro, it’s the high time to start.
 Why?
 The major reasons are mentioned below:

-2. Even in interpersonal relations we know how important the first impression is.
+- Even in interpersonal relations, we know how important the first impression is.
 They say: “You will never get a second chance to make a first impression.”
-Let’s use our one and only chance to make our first impression the best possible way.
+Let’s use our one and only chance to make our first impression in the best possible way.
 What do we need for it?
 The answer is simple - an intro.
 People will see how professional you are and how committed you are to your work and brand.
 This is what you need, isn’t it?

-3. Have you ever seen a stellar video that doesn’t have an intro?
+- Have you ever seen a stellar video that doesn’t have an intro?
 Simply search your favorite brand video on YouTube and watch.
 I bet you haven’t seen and won’t see a video of a brand that doesn’t have an intro.
-Now, it's your turn to make professional videos with catchy intros.

 Epic Rap Battles of History is one of the most successful YouTube series of all time.
 They pick two figures from literary everywhere let it be history, politics, a movie, a cartoon, etc. and make a battle between them.
 Just imagine Barack Obama battling against Mitt Romney telling each other whatever they would not tell in real life.